samalatesta/tbSTATIS/README.md

 ## License

-TBcompass is distributed under the MIT License.
+tbSTATIS is distributed under the MIT License.

 ## Contact